lolomap/NoMerge/README.md

+# What is it

+This utility tracks changes in your local repository that isn't pushed to remote repository yet.
+Server side of utility shows a list of such files with users who change files.
+It uses **NiceGUI** for web interface on server and **pystray** with **cx_Freeze** on client.

 # Install

 ## Client

 1. For Windows you can download binaries from Release page or build it yourself.
+Install client folder inside repository!
+Otherwise app couldn't call git commands for up-to-date checking.

 2. Edit `.config` to set tracking path, files filter and server address. `TrackFiles` field uses python RegEx for files filtering.
+Set `Url` field to API address of server-side.

 3. Launch `clent.exe` to start tracking.
 You can add it to autostart.

 ### Build Client from sources

-1. Install dependencies
+1. Install pip dependencies.
-2. Run `python setup.py build`
+2. Run `python setup.py build`.

 ##  Server